 There are also 2 cool pools to chill out in between hot dips, these are nice when its a hot summer afternoon.
 Hopping back and forth between the cool and hot pools is supposed to be excellent for your blood circulation.

-Hot Spring Museum – it’s free to enter, and pretty informative.
+It’s free to enter, and pretty informative.
 Little old ladies (volunteers I think) act as guides in this 2-storey museum built in a restored building.
 The top level talks about the history of the Bei Tou area and is styled after old Japanese houses.
 The bottom level talks about hot springs in general, the science and global history, and is completely different looking for the other level as it is styled after the western baths.
 Pretty interesting tour if you’re waiting around for the baths to be cleaned…

 Rui Sui Yong Quan